royceruisheng/autohotkey_numpadcopypaste/README.md

 **_To copy:_**
 1) Highlight the text you want to copy as you would do for "Ctrl+c".
 2) Hold `Numpad 0` and press any of the numpad: `Numpad 1`,`Numpad 2`, ..., `Numpad 9` to assign the highlighted text to the numpad key.

 _You can store up to 9 strings of text_

 **_To paste:_**
 1) Press the assigned numpad key to paste the text.

 **_To clear all_**
 1) Hold `Numpad 0` and press `del` in the numpad.

+**_To deactivate:_**
+1) Press `Numlock` key to activate Numlock (pressing number keys will now input numbers).

+I learnt AutoHotKey and wrote this (and modifying codes I found in forums) a few years back to aid me in inputting client data into CRM for my sales job.
+Hope this would help you too.

+**Cheers!**